 All this has transformed the buyer.
 They now expect to see only the most relevant search results linking to dynamic content that reflects where they are in their journey.
 If your brand is still reciting the same stock answers, you’re missing out, especially as millennials – now “the world’s most powerful consumers” – are more loyal to brands that provide a personalized approach.

-When the majority of every customer journey starts with search, you need to ensure buyers see signs for your brand on that first results page.
+When the majority of every buyer’s journey starts with search, you need to ensure buyers see signs for your brand on that first results page.
 Here are three ways to ensure you earn their attention.

 Establish what people are actually searching for